The University of Sussex

-If you are a care-experienced student applying to the University of Sussex, we offer a range of support that aims to make your transition to higher education as smooth as possible – as well as offering stability while you are studying with us.
+We welcome applications from care-experienced students at the University of Sussex.
+We offer a range of support that aims to make your transition to higher education as smooth as possible, as well as offering stability while you're studying with us and beyond.

 Support we offer?

 - Outreach sessions or activities

 - Guidance for offer holders

 - Careers advice and support after graduation

 - A place to live all year round